ErikVerna/ErikVerna/README.md

-## Hello there!.
-I´m Erik 👋, a QA Automation student!
+## Hello there!
+I´m Erik 👋, a QA Engineer and QA Automation student!

 - 🌱 I’m currently learning Cucumber and Selenium
 - 💼 Last Position as QA Lead at <a href="https://scale.com/">Scale AI</a>